BeminDawoud/alx-higher_level_programming/README.md

-This is a repository to the first tasks in python
+This is a repository to the all the projects and tasks in python.